TOUR du TECHE CANOE RACE - 2021

 C’est pas juste une course!

 The communications for the event will be handled on the two meter repeaters along the bayou route.
 You may need to be prepared to switch between repeaters and select the best one at your site.
-These are the repeaters we can use:
+These are the repeaters we plan to use:

-that time, people should be able to report in on either repeater (St.
+During that time, people should be able to report in on

 Franklin or Lafayette.

-On Sunday, the Morgan City repeater will be used to call in the results, still linked to the Lafayette repeater.
-The Command Center will communicate by radio link to the Morgan City repeater.
+On Sunday (Franklin to Berwick) the Morgan City W5BMC repeater will be used to call in the results to the Command Center.

 Be aware that the EchoLink exists and the repeaters may be used for normal amateur use so keep communications short.
 You can batch results in 15 minute intervals if that works better for you.
-As a last resort, you can call or text results to 337-254-1061 (Sandy’s cellphone).
+As a last resort, you can call or text results to (337) 580-0714.
 Text the boat number and official time.

 If you have an external